Unrecognized

 They would prefer living with an active family and one with older kids who know how to act around dogs who have the potential to become unruly and hard to handle.
 They love to be included in the family, dislike being left out, and form strong familial bonds.

 The Jack Russell terrier in them, they have a high prey instinct and will likely give chase to smaller or strange animals which catch their eye.
-It's important to socialise them from a young age and consistently as they grow up to coach this overly energetic side of them.
+It’s important to socialise with them from a young age and consistently as they grow up to coach this overly energetic side of them.

 They’re best off in homes where they are rarely alone as they can get angsty if left alone for extended periods which can result in them displaying destructive, anxious behaviour.